 Drinking large amounts of wine can cause dehydration, and most tours supply water to help ensure you do not become parched.
 Drinking water after wine-tasting will help to prevent this occurring.
 It is also a good idea to frequently wash your glass properly to prevent flavours from mixing with each other.

-Book a wine tour with Tabl, where we have a wide range of wine tours and tasting sessions available across the world.
+Book your own wine tours with tabl.com, where we have a wide range of wine tours and tasting sessions available.
+Including some of the most popular wine destinations across the world.